mefrazi2/mapping-with-r/content/handson/arguments.md

 ---
 ### **Arguments**

 > Arguments are customizable parameters of a function.
 Sometimes default arguments are used if not specified.
-Let's type the following line of code to our console:
+For instance, we may type the following line of code to our console:
 >
 >
 > <img src="https://raw.githubusercontent.com/mefrazi2/mapping-with-r/main/img/help.jpg">